jsinger67/id-tree-layout/README.md

 `Display` trait seemed not to be specific enough.
 It would imply that the visualization of a node in a graph is the same as the one used on console display.

-As a solution with lowest impact on users code I decided to demand the user to implement one single trait for his node's data type: `Visualize`.
+As a solution with lowest impact on users' code I decided to demand the user to implement one single trait for his node's data type: `Visualize`.
 This trait only contains two methods and only one of them is mandatory to implement.